 -

-Regulations of AI: The evolving landscape of AI regulations, coupled with the need for transparent and understandable AI models, poses challenges.
+Regulations of AI: The evolving landscape of AI regulations, coupled with the need for transparent, understandable AI models, poses significant challenges.
 C-suite executives need to understand how to navigate these complexities and ensure responsible AI implementation.

 -

-Partiality in AI: Partiality in AI systems, stemming from biased training data, can lead to unfair or discriminatory outcomes.
+Partiality in AI: AI systems trained on biased data can lead to unfair or discriminatory outcomes.
 Addressing these to ensure fairness in AI applications is a key concern for the C-suite.

 These pain points highlight the need for a more strategic approach to AI adoption, where business leaders are actively involved in defining the purpose, implementation, and evaluation of AI initiatives.